wp-plugins/wp-spamshield/readme.txt

 2. A counter on your dashboard to keep track of all the spam it's blocking.
 The numbers will show how effective this plugin is.
 3. **No CAPTCHA's, challenge questions or other inconvenience to site visitors** - it works silently in the background.
 4. Includes drop-in spam-free contact form, with easy shortcode implementation.
 Easy to use - no configuration necessary.
 (But you can configure if you like.)
 5. Protects your site from user registration spam.
-No more automated bot signups on your site.
+No more automated bot signups through the login page on your site.
 6. See what's been blocked!
 "Blocked Comment Logging Mode", a temporary diagnostic mode that logs blocked comments and contact form submissions for 7 days, then turns off automatically.
 If you want to see what's been blocked, or verify that everything is working, turn this on and see what WP-SpamShield is protecting your blog from.
 7. No false positives due to the method of spam blocking, which leads to fewer frustrated readers, and less work for you.
 (If a comment gets blocked, a legit user has a chance to try again.)
 8. You won't have to waste valuable time sifting through a spam queue any more, because there won't be much there, if anything.